 If you're looking for a great road trip the French and Italian Alps are a must!
-Check out recommendations by travel guru's on the best hiking, climbing, and food.
+Check out my recommendations on the best hiking, climbing, and food.

 - + 12

 Highs & Lows

 Picnic on L'Alpe d'Huez.
 The vibrant colors in downtown Briançon.
 Hearty home-cooked meal at the Levi Molinari Refuge.

 Accidentally visiting Turin, Italy on a religious holiday.
 Everything was closed!

 In summer 2019, my partner Lucie and I completed our own version of Le Tour de France.
 After spending two weeks visiting family near Bordeaux, we set our GPS for the Alps.

 Our itinerary starts near the mid-sized city of Grenoble before winding through small mountain villages making stops in Brançon, Turin, and Gap.
 Highlights of the region include a plethora of outdoor activities and scenic alpine views along with French bread, local cheeses, and fresh Italian cuisine.

 Choosing to sleep in a tent not only allowed us to travel on an incredibly low budget, but it also gave us the freedom to explore without being tied down to a set location.
 Our only regret was not crossing up into Switzerland...it's very expensive, and the weather in the Swiss Alps can be unpredictable in the summer!